 In all instances, alternative evidence of academic ability may also be considered.

 Qualified students may enroll in the Honors Program Diploma Sequence while engaged in a curriculum of their choice.
-A minimum of 22 credits distributed throughout the social sciences, humanities, mathematics and sciences satisfies the diverse requirements for this sequence.
+A minimum of twenty-two credits distributed throughout the social sciences, humanities, mathematics and sciences satisfies the diverse requirements for this sequence.
 Honors enhanced course requirements are met by substituting Honors-level sections for regular courses.
 Graduates who complete the Honors Program Diploma Sequence will have that distinction noted on their official academic transcript and on their diploma.

 Alternatively, qualified students may enroll in the Honors Program Recognition Sequence as part of their chosen curriculum.
 The Recognition Sequence is accomplished by successfully completing a minimum of twelve credits of honors courses.
 Graduates who complete the Honors Program Recognition Sequence will have that distinction noted on their official academic transcript and on their diploma.

 Individual Honors Courses

 Individual honors courses are open to qualified students on a space-available basis.
 Interested students should contact their campus Honors Coordinator.